 Step 1 - Choose a Theme

 What is the purpose of your sand garden?
 What room will it be in?
 Who will be using it and looking at it the most?
 Consider these questions as you choose the theme.

 If you want a garden to relieve stress, choose a Zen theme.
-Kkeep it simple with a plain box, sand, rocks and rake.
+Keep it simple with a plain box, sand, rocks, and a rake.
 Are you going to put it in the bathroom that already has a tropical theme?
 Then add a miniature umbrella that you swiped from a pina colada at a restaurant.
-Going to put in a children's room?
-Create a little sandbox with a miniature toy dumptruck.
+Going to put it in a children's room?
+Create a little sandbox with a miniature toy dump truck.

-Glue together: the large piece is the handle, the middle the base and the smallest the tines.
+Glue it all together.
+The large piece is the handle, the middle the base, and the smallest the tines.
 Cut notches (or drill) into the wood where you want to apply glue to make the rake more stable.

 Tips and Ideas

 You can pick a scented oil to match your theme, like a salty ocean scent to go with a beach theme.
 You can make wet sand by mixing in some essential oils if you want to make sandcastles or other designs with your sand.